 Bitcoin and Ethereum are two cryptocurrencies popular among individuals.
 They are well known even among those who do not have any connection to Fintech or IT.
 Industries and businesses are coming forward to adopt blockchain technology as it possesses a revolutionary technology – smart contracts – that focuses entirely on decentralized finance.

 According to estimates, the market size of smart contracts will reach more than USD 770 million by 2028.
 It indicates that the number of entrepreneurs willing to create smart contracts will grow exponentially in the upcoming years.
 Smart contracts are long lines of code that run automatically after meeting certain conditions.
 They remain without any human intervention and work efficiently.
-Let’s understand smart contracts in detail and how we can develop a smart contract for our use.
+Let’s understand smart contracts in detail and how we can develop smart contracts for our use.

 What are Smart Contracts?

 Consider an analogy where you have legal documents that bind you to perform specific work.
 The work or commitment is written inside the document that binds/obliges all the contractors.
 Similarly, a smart contract binds the parties to perform specific tasks.
-The contract lives inside of a blockchain and automates the process for all individuals.
+The contract lives inside a blockchain and automates the process for all individuals.

 A smart contract contains positive and negative outcomes that tell it to perform specific tasks if the event is successful.
 It is more like an “if/else” program.
 For example, if you plan to sell your car via a smart contract, it will contain requirements (e.g., insurance, registration certificate, driving license, etc.) that will trigger the payment from other people.
 If both parties agree, the smart contract will transfer the ownership in seconds without human intervention.